The Sabin Vaccine Institute’s leadership team is comprised of a diverse group of global health, development and international relations experts.

 Dr. de Quadros is a leader in the development of successful surveillance and containment strategies for the eradication of smallpox worldwide, and has directed successful polio and measles eradication efforts in the Americas.

 Dr. de Quadros serves as Associate Adjunct Professor at the Johns Hopkins School of Hygiene and Public Health in Baltimore, MD; and an Adjunct Professor in the Department of Tropical Medicine at The George Washington University School of Medicine and Health Sciences in Washington, DC.
 He completed his medical and public health studies in Brazil.

 Return to top

-Vice President and Deputy Director, Sabin PDP
+Vice President and Deputy Director, Sabin Product Development Partnership (PDP)

 Larry Ellingsworth, PhD, has over 25 years of experience in the biopharmaceutical and medical device industries, with proven expertise in human infectious diseases and the development of bacterial and viral vaccines, novel adjuvant strategies, and vaccine/adjuvant delivery platforms.
 Dr. Ellingsworth has held numerous executive positions in both public and private companies, working most recently as the Senior Vice President and Chief Scientific Officer for Intercell USA.